What is cervical degenerative disc disease and how is it caused?

 Disc degeneration in the neck occurs less frequently than in the lower back, but when it does occur, it can negatively affect patients’ daily lives.
 To remedy the bothersome symptoms of cervical degenerative disc disease, there are several treatment options available, including:

-- Cervical traction that will stretch the neck muscles
+- Cervical traction — will stretch the neck muscles

-- Wearing of a neck brace that will prevent the neck for moving into uncomfortable positions
+- Wearing a neck brace — will prevent the neck from moving into uncomfortable positions

-- Taking over-the-counter medications like acetaminophen and ibuprofen that can help manage pain and inflammation
+- Over-the-counter medications such as acetaminophen and ibuprofen — can help manage pain and inflammation

-Contact your physician if you are experiencing a stiff neck or numbness in the shoulder or arm.
+If you are experiencing a stiff neck or numbness in the shoulders or arms, contact your physician.
 He or she can determine the cause of your discomfort and recommend treatments to reduce your pain.
 Often, conservative rehabilitation provides sufficient relief from most symptoms, but sometimes patients do not respond to these treatments.
 If you’ve attempted these solutions to no avail, surgery may be suggested.
 In that case, consider the minimally invasive outpatient procedures performed at Laser Spine Institute.
-They offer a shorter recovery period^ than traditional open cervical surgery.
-Contact us today for a review of your MRI or CT scan and to receive additional information about Laser Spine Institute.
-You can also visit our lumbar degenerative disc disease page for more detailed information concerning lumbar degenerative disc disease.
+Our minimally invasive procedures offer many advantages over traditional open neck and back surgery, including lower risk of infection and no lengthy recovery.^